abdulghani/blissful-ignorance/notes.md

 no one can carry the recursion but itself it's the definition of eternity while we're living in our bounded horizon

+that's how we anchors ourselves with sin so that we're keep living